Completed cohomology of Shimura curves and a p-adic Jacquet-Langlands correspondence: Shimura curves and their bad reduction

-In the next two subsections we summarise the results of \cite{JarMazPrin} and \cite{Raj}.
+In this subsection and the next we summarise the results of \cite{JarMazPrin} and \cite{Raj}.
 First we fix a (sufficiently small) compact open subgroup $U \subset G(\A_f)$ such that $U_\q = \GL_2(\OO_\q)$.
 For brevity we denote the compact open subgroup $U\cap U_0(\q)$ by $U(\q)$.

 We apply the theory of Section \ref{sec:van} to the curve $\Mi(U(\q))$ and the $\Z_p$-sheaf given by $\FFk$, for some weight vector $k$, to obtain $\OO_\pf$-modules $X_\q(U(\q),\FFk)$ and $\check{X}_\q(U(\q),\FFk)$.
 We have short exact sequences